MetricStream/SQLBuilder/docs/Rationale.md

 assertEquals(3, countChildren(con, 18));
 ```

 The first parameter for creating such `MockResultSet` objects is always a "tag".
-This tag is currently not used
-operationally.
-However, it is included in the `MockResultSet#toString` return value.
-If you choose your tags carefully
-(e.g. by using the name of the method in which you expect this `MockResultSet` object to be consumed), then you can
-visually compare the tag with the method names in the stack trace in a debugger.
-The best way to accomplish this is to
-set a breakpoint inside `MockSQLBuilderProvider#getRs`.
-This is of tremendous value while writing unit tests or adopting
-them to changed code because it allows to easily spot these "off-by-one" errors where a test data set is consumed by the
-wrong method.
+We will describe the reasons for these
+tags later.
+For now, just assume it provides a means to identify a specific mocked object.

 There are numerous variants to create test data sets, see the `SQLBuilder` Javadoc and it's unit test code for the
 complete list.
 Here we just highlight a few important ones: